vespa-engine/sample-apps/dense-passage-retrieval-with-ann/README.md

 * **Dense retrieval:** Using trained embedding representations of query and document (Low dimensional, dense)
 * **Hybrid:** Using a combination of the above

-The schema defines two indexed string fields which.
+The schema defines two indexed string fields.
 This enables fast and efficient term based retrieval, e.g. using WeakAND (WAND).
 The *id* represents the Wikipedia passage id as assigned in the pre-computed dataset published by Facebook Research.